abhipriya25/mcino-Introduction-to-Git-and-GitHub/README.md

 # Simple Interest Calculator
-A bash project to compute simple interest based on user input
+A bash project to compute simple interest based on user input.